 How To Help A Teen Who Lacks Motivation

 As parents we have all experienced this problem to one degree or another with our children.
 You know the drill, your teen never has any interest in or time for anything you ask them to do like their homework, cleaning their room or taking the trash out.
 It is really not a question of motivation, they have plenty of that.
-They are motivated to use their computers, play video games, watch television, talk on the phone, ride their skateboard or hang out with their friends.
-How do you motivate your teen to do the things they need to do and not just the things they want to do?
+Teenagers are motivated to use their computers, play video games, watch television, talk on the phone, ride their skateboard or hang out with their friends.
+But how do you motivate your teen to do the things they need to do and not just the things they want to do?

 - Education.com – Motivating the Low-Achieving Teen